Jurjen-VasC/PWN-Demo/docs/INSTALLING.md

 WiFi is needed to allow the controllers to communicate with Rasperberry Pi.
 The Raspberry Pi is connecting via WiFi as well.

-The SSID of the WiFi network is 'PWN-IoT' and the passphrase 'DrinkWater'
+The SSID of the WiFi network is `PWN-IoT` and the passphrase `DrinkWater`

 ## Raspberry Pi